 For a long time now the chemical damp proof course has been seen as the cure for all damp problems.
-At Maclennan we specify and carry out work on a whole range of buildings.
-Many of them are traditional built buildings of cob and stone or flint and brick.
-For these buildings a chemical damp proof course is unsuitable.
+In Hampshire, Wiltshire and Dorset, a huge number of traditional buildings were constructed using cob and stone or flint and brick.
+For these buildings, a chemical damp proof course is unsuitable.

 MacLennan’s service is backed by our insured guarantees.
 Our surveyors are fully qualified to the highest standard and have many years of experience in all types of construction.